Cantril serves 15 students in grades Prekindergarten.

 School Overview

-Cantril's student population of 15 students has declined by 55% over five school years.
+Cantril's student population of 15 students has stayed relatively flat over five school years.

 The teacher population of 1 teachers has stayed relatively flat over five school years.